-In the post I mentioned a place called Turtle Mountain which sits next to a temple called Wat Prayurawongsawat (or Wat Prayoon), a little known religious site with a gleaming white Chedi in the Thronburi district.
-Temple Mountain left such an impact on me that I decided to write a whole post dedicated to what is without doubt the most peaceful place in Bangkok.
+In the post, I mentioned a place called Turtle Mountain which sits next to a temple called Wat Prayurawongsawat (or Wat Prayoon), a little known religious site with a gleaming white Chedi in the Thonburi district.
+Temple Mountain left such an impact on me that I decided to write a whole post dedicated to one of the most peaceful places in Bangkok.

 A Quiet Discovery

-Anyone reading this that has been lucky to sample the many delights of Bangkok will know one of its ‘charms’ is the noise the city generates with its busy roads and bustling pavements.
-For some people this is all too much – luckily, I lived in London for twenty years so the din of traffic blends into the background after a while.
-But with all of the noise that surrounds you here one thing stands out – finding somewhere quiet.
-Well, I think I may have found the most peaceful place in Bangkok.
-In fact the lack of noise seems to get up off the floor and slap you in the face with a wet fish.
+Anyone reading this that’s been lucky to sample the many delights of Bangkok will know one of its ‘charms’ is the noise the city generates with its busy roads and bustling pavements.
+For some people, the pace of the city is all too much.
+Luckily, I lived in London for twenty years, so the din of traffic blends into the background after a while.
+But with all of the noise that surrounds you here, one thing stands out – finding somewhere quiet.
+I may have found the most peaceful place in Bangkok.
+In fact, the lack of noise seems to get up off the floor and slap you in the face with a wet fish.

 I had heard about Wat Prayurawongsawat (a place that rolls eloquently off the tongue) and its huge white Chedi through reading another blog I saw and decided I wanted to check it out for myself.

-After a rather long taxi ride that involved the driver using my girlfriends phone to check for directions we arrived to be met with the huge Chedi rising into the sky.
-The sun was really hot…no, really hot and sweat instantly began to exit my body at a rate of 40 beads per second.
+After a rather long taxi ride that involved the driver using my girlfriend’s phone several times to check for directions, we arrived in front of the gigantic Chedi rising into the sky.
+The sun was hot…no, scorching, and sweat instantly began to exit my body at a rate of 40 beads per second.
 It seemed it was even too hot for the locals as we were the only people there when we arrived.
-After taking the obligitory photo to post on Instagram we decided to look for shade and our eyes were drawn to a shady garden a little more than fifty feet away.
+After taking the obligatory photo for Instagram, we decided to look for shade, and our eyes were drawn to a shady garden a little more than fifty feet away.

 As we entered the garden we soon noticed that this was no ordinary garden…this was somewhere completely different…

-Before us was a huge rocky manmade mountain covered in lush green plants and trees with a minature temple complex seated on top.
+Before us was a vast rocky humanmade mountain covered in lush plants and trees with a small temple complex seated on top.
 What made the sight all the more striking was the small lake that surrounded it.
-The whole place seemed like something out of a fairytale or a Disney movie and I half expected a group of animated characters to leap out from behind a tree and ask me to help them get rid of an evil genius who was trying to destroy the mountain.
-There were so many different plants in this small space that I really wish I’d studied botany but I didn’t, so you’ll have to settle with, ‘there were loads of pretty plants’.
+The whole place seemed like something out of a fairytale or a Disney movie.
+I half expected a group of animated characters to leap out from behind a tree and ask me to help them get rid of an evil genius who was trying to destroy the mountain.
+There were so many different plants in this small space that I wish I’d studied botany, but I didn’t, so you’ll have to settle with, ‘there were loads of pretty plants’.

 The History of Turtle Mountain.

 The Turtle Mountain was built along with the Chedi and temple in the early years of the 19th century.
-The manmade mountain is said to have been designed by the then king, Rama III, after he observed the way wax forms as it drips from a candle.
+The mountain was designed by King Rama III after he observed the way wax forms as it drips from a candle.